 Just about every major rifle manufacturer produces a 17HMR.
 I've owned Marlin, Sako, Savage, CZ, Ruger, and NEF 17HMR rifles.
 Most of you know me well enough to be aware that I own some very high end centerfire rifles as well as 22lr rifles.
 I expect solid components in a rifle built to exacting tolerances that operates without any mechanical issues and shoots extremely well.
 None, and I repeat, NONE of the previously mentioned rifles would deliver on all of those requirements out of the box.
 Even with significant modifications, most could not ever demonstrate they belonged among my other rifles.
 The savage and marlin actions were some of the worst I had experienced.
 Prone to failure to fire, failure to eject, and failure to feed.
 Everything felt small and cheap, because it was. $300-$500 for those rifles.
 The CZ was a bit of a step up, but not much, requiring a pile of aftermarket parts to even start feeling right.
 Yet I could never get happy with the safety location or bolt operation.
 The Ruger was quite nice, but never did shoot very well.
 The NEF was a break action single shot.
 I got tired of that quickly.
 Other than the Ruger, they all seemed to shoot fairly well, but nothing was super impressive.
 They could produce a nice group or two, but could not do it very consistently.
 I do not fault the Marlin, Savage, or NEF rifles for not being able to satisfy me.
 They are simply cheap guns and I just do not have cheap gun tastes.
 The CZ, Sako, and Ruger on the other hand demand a significantly higher price, being between $800 and $1400.
 While not full custom rifle prices, I still felt a bit let down in their out-of-the-box performance.

 The safety on the Sako Quad is in the right place and operates just like a Rem 700 or clone centerfire.
 The stock is adult size with good length of pull and ergo's.
 It is made of a nice cut of european walnut too, so it looks quite good with lots of character.
 It feels mostly like a normal centerfire rifle.
 Sako Quads ship from the factory with an excellent adjustable trigger.
 They can be set to break crisply at 1.5 to 2lbs without issue.
 The action is lightweight and is definitely the weak link in the rifle.
 It is just too light and too tin can feeling as compared to a centerfire.
 The Lilja drop-in barrel certainly increased the rifles accuracy as compared to the original factory barrel.
 I've dispatched a massive number of starlings and gophers with this setup.
 Simple, but effective repeater that offers a good experience for the dollar.
-However, if you're like me and are accustomed to rifles built by TS Customs... arguably the very best precision rifle builder in this country, you're likely to find this rifle lacking.
+However, if you're like me and are fond of custom rifles, you're likely to find this rifle lacking.
 You'll come away with the bolt manipulation feeling hollow like a cheap tin pot.
 Fragile... in a word.
 Though by this standard, you're likely to find most rifles lacking.
-I know I find most rifles that don't come from TS Customs lacking.

-When only a full custom rifle will do, there's only one place to call and that is TS Customs.
+When only a full custom rifle will do, Nothing else will work.
 This rifle started its life as a cobbled together Remington 40XR in 22lr.
 It had a mismatched bolt, dinged up stock, and barrel that wasn't anything special.
 Perfect candidate for a tear down rebuild project like this.
 I have owned more than a dozen Remington 40X 22lr rifles, so I knew exactly what I was going to end up with on this build.
 Big rifle feel is what I was after and that's exactly what this rifle delivers.
-Travis went through the action, truing it up, tuning it, timing it, and making all the necessary modifications for it to accept the larger rimfire cartridge.
-A nice TS Customs bolt knob to finish the job.
+We went through the action, truing it up, tuning it, timing it, and making all the necessary modifications for it to accept the larger rimfire cartridge.
+A nice bolt knob to finish the job.
 They installed my favorite Timney 517 trigger which is in nearly all my other centerfire and custom rimfire rifles.
 We selected a Lilja 4-groove 9 twist Rem Varmint contour barrel and finished it with 1/2x28 threads at 26".
 I opted for a nice long barrel on this rifle, as my Sako Quad has a 20" barrel, and I'd had plenty of experience with 16", 18", and 22" 17HMR's.
 I wanted something new and different to work with.
 The barreled action was then masterfully bedded into a McMillan A3A stock with Anschutz accessory rail and adjustable recoil pad.

 Don't ask me why.
 If you need to ask, you wouldn't understand anyway.
 That's not me being cynical or cute, that's me being honest.
 This isn't the kind of thing you justify to someone else.
 I'm not the kind of person that feels like justifying myself anyway.
 I've just never felt the need for that kind of outside approval.
 This is the kind of thing you either understand or you don't.
 If you understand, well then chances are that you and I could talk about anything and mostly agree.
 If you don't, I don't think less of you, but I doubt we'd have much to talk about.
 I simply "needed" this rifle, and thanks to TS Customs and the options in this world...
 I have it.
 You may not need one like it, and in that event, all the gun shops are slammed full of little cheap rimfires made just for you, 1000 at a time.